samuals151/hisensetv_hass/README.rst

 Advanced Commands
 *****************
-To send commands, such as menu navigation, additional commands may be sent via the developer tools, under the 'Services' tab.
+For advanced needs, additional commands, such as menu navigation, may be sent via the developer tools, under the 'Services' tab.

 .. code:: bash